-Important disclaimer: there's no reason you need to reduce belly fat unless you've been instructed to do so by a doctor.
+Important disclaimer: There's no reason you need to reduce belly fat unless you've been instructed to do so by a doctor.
 For many people, belly fat is perfectly healthy, and it's extremely common (especially in women) to have belly fat in the lower abdomen, just below the belly button.
 (Remember, fat is just stored energy.) hat said, we understand some people are looking to tone their midsection.
 If that's you, keep reading for some of our favorite tips from fitness and nutrition experts.

-Consider the 80/20 Guideline for Nutrition vs. Exercise
+Follow the 80/20 Guideline for Nutrition vs. Exercise

-"This is done by following a diet of whole or minimally processed foods that contain protein, healthy fats, and micronutrients, he says.
-"You'll want to make sure that you're eating fewer calories than you are burning in a day."
+"This is done by following a diet of whole or minimally processed foods that contain protein, healthy fats, and micronutrients," he says.
+"You'll want to make sure you're eating fewer calories than you are burning in a day."
 Be careful not to overdo it and cut too many calories, or do so too quickly—he says that slow and steady weight loss is optimal for long-term success.

 Challenge Yourself to Some Planks